…Originally posted 29/12/2011 on Fitness Sphere where I also now contribute, I thought readers here might benefit aswell.

 …George Bernard Shaw

 The field is rapidly evolving and failing to update ones software, and evolve along with it is unacceptable.
-The relentless pursuit of continued education is fundamental to my professional growth which translates ultimately to enhanced client well being – That right there is the bottom line.
+The relentless pursuit of continued education is fundamental to professional growth, which translates ultimately to enhanced client well being – That right there is the bottom line.

 - Ethos – Plain and simple, don’t hurt anybody.
 Unintentionally or otherwise, do no harm.
 A kind of Hippocratic Oath governs this game and failing to comply is absolutely unprofessional and negligent.
 If I cannot fit the pieces, I’ll send them to somebody who can.
 There are no ‘smoke and mirrors’ if I don’t know I don’t do.
 Don’t hurt anybody.